novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “Isn’t it too early to say it’s a success?
 You can’t know until you open the lid.”

-“Son Jung-yi must have prepared the servers in advance.
+“Son Jung-yi must have prepared the server capacity in advance.
 But the traffic exceeded that, didn’t it?
 If that’s not a success, what is?
 And when we were about to leave, he asked with an urgent expression if he could start preparing for the IPO right away.”

 What Kim Ah-young said was true.

 Whether the promotion was done properly, the number of Japanese netizens trying to access 【Jungle Japan】 was more than expected.

-The number of accesses leads to advertisements, and though it may be a bubble, it will drive the momentum for the IPO.
+The number of accesses leads to media reporting which acts as free advertisement, and though it may be a bubble, it will drive the momentum for the IPO.

 Perhaps buoyed by that outcome, Son Jung-yi waited for Lee Hyun-woo's answer with a look as if he would go public immediately.